agrippanux/uploader/ProjectMgmt/darren/open/ISSUE-001-http-uploader.md

 ## Tasks

 - [ ] Set up project structure and create uploads directory
+- [ ] Add uploads/ to .gitignore to avoid committing uploaded files
 - [ ] Create Bun server with routes for upload, listing, and file serving
 - [ ] Build upload page with drag-and-drop and multi-file support
 - [ ] Build file listing page with delete functionality